 7. Vintage Silverware

 Are you team polished silver or team tarnished silver?
-Whatever your
+Whatever your preference, adding some

-is an easy way to add a bit of sparkle to a vignette.
+vintage silver pieces is an easy way to add a bit of sparkle to a vignette.
 Obviously I’m team

 tarnished silver, lol.
 (Artichoke tealight holders available in my shop here: Handmade Stoneware Artichoke Tealight Holders)